top of page

 The Project was also awarded the 2020 Young People’s Trust for the Environment/TOTAL Better Energy Schools Award and the 2020 Scottish Land & Estates Conservation Award and GreenTweed Eco was shortlisted for the RSPB’s 2020 Youth & Education Nature of Scotland Award – arguably Scotland’s biggest conservation and environmental award

-See the Borders Primary Schools Birdbox Project featured on the Tween Forum!
+See the Borders Primary Schools Birdbox Project featured on the Tweed Forum website!